dannguyen/journalism-syllabi/README.md

         <h5>Data Skills » 2015; Spring <br>
             <a href="http://amandabee.github.io/CUNY-data-skills/">Homepage/Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>This semester we will work together to gather, analyze and visualize numbers you need to understand your audience and to tell interactive data-driven stories.
+        This semester we will work together to gather, analyze and visualize numbers you need to understand your audience and to tell interactive data-driven stories.
-</em></p>
+        </small></p>

         <p>Instructors: Amanda Hickman</p>
     </td>
     <td>
-        City University of New York
+        <small>City University of New York</small>
     </td>
   </tr>